Fast calibration of two-factor models for energy option pricing: Mean-reverting models

 \section{Mean-reverting models}

 GBM does not take into account mean-reversion.
-Prices of energy commodities and related futures tend to follow a long-term trend: if, for whatever reason, they get away from it, they tend to be pushed back within a short time span \cite{pindyck1999long}.
+Prices of energy commodities and related futures follow a long-term trend: if, for whatever reason, they get away from it, they tend to be pushed back within a short time span \cite{pindyck1999long}.

 The simplest mean-reverting model is the Ornstein-Uhlenbeck process.
-Still, the volatility of an Ornstein-Uhlenbeck process is asymptotically constant, thus failing to capture the ever-increasing uncertainty over longer maturities.
-To overcame this issue, two-factor models were proposed \cite{Schwartz2000, MartinBarlow2004}.
-Of particular interest is the Log-spot price mean reverting to generalised Wiener process model (LMR-GW) \cite{MartinBarlow2004}, which combines an Ornstein-Uhlenbeck process, accounting for the short-term variations, and a GBM, describing the long-term drift:
+Still, the volatility of an Ornstein-Uhlenbeck process is asymptotically constant, thus failing to capture the ever-increasing uncertainty over long maturities.
+To overcame this issue, two-factor models were proposed \cite{Schwartz2000, MartinBarlow2004}: of particular interest is the Log-spot price mean reverting to generalised Wiener process model (LMR-GW) \cite{MartinBarlow2004}.
+In LMR-GW, the log-return $x_1$ of the future $s$ follows an Ornstein-Uhlenbeck process, accounting for the short-term variations, while the long-term drift $x_2$ follows a GBM: